k-okada/homework/20150623/README.md

 - Solve question at ansers.ros.org 50pt (also answered to the issue at this repository )
 - Create Pull request 10pt (for accepted pull request + 40 pt)

-- Requires to get at least more than 50 pt per week,  expecting to get 100-200 pt for getting B score.
+- Requires to get at least more than 50 pt per week,  expecting to get 100-200 pt for getting A score.